 One way to attract customers to your live stream is by providing incentives for them to join.
 For example, @shopee_sg regularly hosts live streams with a variety of influencers.
 During their live streams, they giveaway products and vouchers, giving customers a reason to watch the live stream in order to win some deals.

 These live shows focus more on entertaining the audience with singing, discussions, and Q&As, rather than only promoting products.

 Based on our own recent research, 53% of global consumers have already tried live shopping.
 And according to McKinsey, livestream shopping will account for 20% of all e-commerce sales by 2026.
 Sure it may be making its way stateside slowly, but it’s not a trend that can be ignored any longer.

 Livestream shopping isn’t the only emerging social commerce trend though.
 Currently taking the digital marketing world by storm is the winning combination of content + commerce, aka shoppable content.
-Read our guide to shoppable content to learn more.
+Get ahead of this revenue-driving behemoth in our guide to shoppable content.